TheOdinProject/curriculum/foundations/html_css/html-foundations/elements-and-tags.md

 Almost all elements on an HTML page are just pieces of content wrapped in opening and closing HTML tags.

-Opening tags tell the browser this is the start of an HTML element.
-They are comprised of a keyword enclosed in angle brackets `<>`.
+Opening tags tell the browser that this is the start of an HTML element.
+They are comprised of a keyword enclosed in angle brackets: `<>`.
 For example, an opening paragraph tag looks like this: `<p>`.

 Closing tags tell the browser where an element ends.
 They are almost the same as opening tags; the only difference is that they have a forward slash before the keyword.
 For example, a closing paragraph tag looks like this: `</p>`.